LukasdelasCasas/LukasdelasCasas.github.io/_posts/2018-07-26-Topic_Modeling.md

 ![](../img/lukas_voit/tm40_A20_50_iter500_Max10_Topic_39.png)

-Moreover i cound´t recreate some topics, which i belive is caused by the low number of keywords.
+Moreover i coundÂ´t recreate some topics, which i belive is caused by the low number of keywords.
 This can be observed on some of Nelsons Topics.
-For example the topics Weather, Humor and Religion aren´t matched by my visualisations.
+For example the topics Weather, Humor and Religion arenÂ´t matched by my visualisations.

 As a final observation i can note that in general -iin my opinion- there is not a big difference between 30 and 40 topics.
-Clearly it has an influence as over 10 topics aren´t created and further a higher number of topics matches Nelsons topics even more.
+Clearly it has an influence as over 10 topics arenÂ´t created and further a higher number of topics matches Nelsons topics even more.
 This can be explained with the small number of keywords used in my run.
 On the contrary Nelson altered the number by nine to 24, which garanties a better result as long as the number is not to high.
 Same can be said about a low number of keywords which only partially can creat a valid result as it can not fully match every article.
 Furthermore it can be difficult to distinguish between topics.